 The Best Time to Visit Maui

-People often ask me “When is the best time to visit Maui?”
+People often ask, “When is the best time to visit Maui?”
 My answer?
 “It depends.”
 Why are you coming to Maui?
 What do you want to do here?
-If your primary goal is to thaw out during the winter months in a warm climate, then by all means winter is the best time to visit Maui.
-If you want to enjoy a summer vacation with your family, then summer is the time for you to come.
-If you want to do some whale watching, you must come in winter.
-If you want to experience parasailing, you must NOT come in winter (further explanation below).
-If you want the least expensive time of year on Maui, don’t come at Christmas.
-Following are some considerations to help you determine the best time to visit Maui for YOU personally.
+If your goal is to escape frigid temperatures in your home state during the winter months, then hands down, winter is the best time to visit Maui.
+If you want to have a fun summer vacation while the kids are out of school, then summer is the time for you to come.
+If you’re dreaming of doing some whale watching, then you must visit in winter.
+If you want to tick parasailing off your bucket list, you must NOT visit in the winter (we’ll explain further below).
+If you’re on a budget, then avoid visiting Maui during the holidays— the busiest and most expensive time of year on Maui.

 WHEN IS THE BEST TIME TO VISIT MAUI?

 Our mild tropical climate makes Maui a year-round destination.
-For the most part, the days are warm and sunny with temperatures averaging in the 70s and 80s (Fahrenheit) throughout the year.
+For the most part, days are warm and sunny, with temperatures averaging in the 70s and 80s (Fahrenheit) throughout the year.
 So weather-wise, there is no “bad” time of year to visit Maui.

-We have two seasons, winter and summer, and the temperature varies by only a few degrees between the two.
-The winter season (approximately November through March) tends to be a slightly rainier and cooler period; the summer season (approximately April through October) tends to be drier and warmer, with slightly more humidity.
-Although there is more chance of rain in the winter months, it can rain at any time on any day throughout the year.
+Maui’s winter season (approximately October through April) tends to be a slightly rainier and cooler period; the summer season (approximately May through September) tends to be drier and warmer, with more humidity.
+Although there is more chance of rain in the winter months, it can rain at any time throughout the year.
 Usually (thankfully) the rain doesn’t last more than a few minutes to a few hours, but occasionally we do get a stretch of several rainy days.
-So, it’s a good idea to be prepared with some ideas for rainy day activities, just in case.

 Low Season vs. High Season

-Many Maui accommodations and activities offer discounted prices during low season, although the exact dates vary from business to business so make sure you check their web sites for their specific low season dates.
+Another bonus of visiting in low season: Many Maui accommodations and activities offer discounted prices during low season.
+The exact dates vary from business to business, so make sure you check their web sites for their specific low season dates.
 You’re likely to find better prices on airfare and car rentals, and more Maui vacation packages at reduced prices during low season periods.
-At the other end of the spectrum, the Holiday Season around Christmas and New Years is the busiest season of the year, with bookings required well in advance for your Maui lodging, strict cancellation policies, and generally the highest prices for both lodging and airfare.

 High Season in Maui: